John Davis (entrepreneur): Birch Street Systems (2008–2010)

 In November 2008, Davis became CEO of Birch Street Systems, an e-procurement and back office automation solutions provider.
 He left Birch Street in 2010.

 Room Key

 Davis was the founding CEO of Room Key until September 2014, a startup hotel metasearch engine.
 Room Key launched in January 2012 and is owned by Choices Hotels International, Hilton Worldwide, Hyatt Hotels Corporation, InterContinental Hotels Group, Marriott International, and Wyndham Worldwide or their respective affiliates.

 Other activities

-Davis has served as executive-in-residence at the Neeley School of Business at Texas Christian University since 2008.
+Davis had served as executive-in-residence at the Neeley School of Business at Texas Christian University since 2008.
 He is also a member of Texas Christian University's board of trustees.

-He currently sits on the board of Birch Street and has served on TRX Inc.'s board of directors since 2000.
+He sat on the board of Birch Street and has served on TRX Inc.'s board of directors since 2000.
 Davis was appointed Honorary Consul of the Principality of Monaco in Dallas by Prince Rainier III on June 24, 2003.